leahlang4d2/openebs/README.md

 ## Why OpenEBS Scales

 OpenEBS can scale to include an  arbitrarily large number of containerized storage controllers.
 Thanks in part to some advancements in the metadata management which removes a common bottleneck to scale out storage performance.
-Again, we learnt the hard way over the years at CloudByte and are extremely happy to see initial scale out performance figures with OpenEBS; much credit goes to the orchestration and containerization as well.
+Again, we have learned the hard way over the years at CloudByte and are extremely happy to see initial scale out performance figures with OpenEBS; much credit goes to the orchestration and containerization as well.

 ## Installation and Getting Started

-OpenEBS can be setup in few easy steps.
+OpenEBS can be setup in very few and easy steps.
 You can get going on your choice of Kubernetes cluster by having open-iscsi installed on the Kubernetes nodes and running the openebs-operator using kubectl.

 **Start the OpenEBS Services using Operator**
 ```